bjesuiter/macos-file-summoner/README.md

 # Changelog

 ## v1.0.4
-- Add support for cross-compile this mac app on gihub actions (probably) linux servers
+- Add support for cross-compile for this mac app to be built correctly on gihub actions (probably linux servers)

 ## v1.0.1 - v1.0.2 - v1.0.3
 - Versions for testing Github Action Building